High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Efficient Gradient Computation of MI and GMI for the AWGN Channel

-For the bit-wise decoder commonly used in \ac{BICM} channels, the \ac{GMI} is an accurate predictor of the performance.
-To optimise \ac{GMI} \cite[Eq.~(22)]{Alvarado2018Achievable}, we have to extend Eq.~\eqref{eq:ddxnMI} to calculate the gradient of a GMI expression Eq.~\eqref{eq:gmi_theory}.
-In this work we take this expression:
+For the bit-wise decoder commonly used in \ac{BICM} channels, the \ac{GMI} is an accurate predictor of the post-FEC performance.
+To optimise the \ac{GMI} \cite[Eq.~(22)]{Alvarado2018Achievable}, we compute its gradient similarly to what done for Eq.~\eqref{eq:ddxnMI}.
+We then start from expanding Eq.~\eqref{eq:gmi_theory} to

 where $\setIbk = \{i\in\mathcal{J}; c_{i,k}=b \}$ is the set of indices where the $k$-th bit is $b$.